 In late 1994, Kathy was sent from Stockholm to Geneva on assignment.
 A year later, she met Jacques, who had recently moved from sailboats to race cars, thereby taking a “leave of absence” from sailing.
 They did spend their two-week honeymoon sailing in Sweden, and a couple of years later chartered a boat in the BVIs, but their former lives, in which they spent almost every spare minute on boats, was over.

 For the full series of posts about how they got their cruising attitude back, click here.

-Loves: Helming (who needs an autopilot?), dogs, gourmet restaurants, Harley-Davidson, the Swiss Alps, travelling by motorcycle, our sailboat Freja
+Loves: Helming (who needs an autopilot?), our dog Mika, dogs in general, gourmet restaurants, the Swiss Alps, travelling, our sailboat Freja.

 Is grateful for, among other things: the fact that Kathy knows Sweden and speaks Swedish, making it easier to keep our boat in Scandinavia; our beautiful, affectionate dog, Senna; the fact that he and Kathy have the same interests in life.

 Favorite expression: “quelle pomme à ressorts”